Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 In This Post

-Cannabis Delivery Licensing in California
+How Dynamic Delivery Works in California

 The first step in launching a cannabis delivery service is obtaining a state-issued license from the California Department of Cannabis Control (DCC).
 In most cases, you'll also need to secure a delivery license from the local jurisdiction where you plan to operate.
 Each municipality has the authority to regulate or prohibit delivery services, so checking local cannabis ordinances is essential before signing a lease or hiring a team.